Assam - Harmutty Estate Black Tea

 The name Lakimpur is thought to be derived from "Lakshmi", the name for the Goddess of Prosperity.

-The golden tippy leaves are uniform in size and well styled.
-They brew to a smooth and malty cup with classic Assam boldness.
+The golden tippy, uniform, well-styled leaves brew to a smooth and malty cup with classic Assam boldness.

 Brew tea at 212º - steep for 3 minutes.